“Life is short” sounds a little cliche, but it is true.

-So, go out of your way to treat others a little better, without needless worrying, and you will build a reputation for being someone people genuinely enjoy being around.
+So, go out of your way to treat others a little better without worrying, and you will build a reputation for being someone people genuinely enjoy being around.

 “…it does not matter if we are forgotten; what matters is the effect we have on those around us and those who come after us.

 Make healthy choices that will ensure you are around for a while

 Living long enough to have a meaningful relationship with your grandchildren, friends, or spouse is critical to being remembered by those people.

-These things are bad for your health and when we are depressed with where we are in life, the people who mean the most to us see it.
+These things are bad for your health, and when we are depressed with where we are in life, the people who mean the most to us see it.

 No rest for the weary.
 Or the dying.
 Or the dead.” ― Ryan Graudin, Invictus

 Go after your dreams and take a few risks

 The sense of purpose that comes from doing what you know you were meant to do is like none other.

-That is another thing that you can role model for your children or anyone else in life that you want to remember you.
+That is another thing that you can Role Model for your children or anyone else in life that you want to remember you.